sshah100-clt/tensor_logic_implementation/README.md

 The Challenge: Use matrix multiplication to discover every ancestor in a genealogy graph starting only with a list of immediate parents.

-Data: A graph of 1,972 people and 1,727 parent-child links derived from biblical text.
+Data: A graph of 1,972 people and 1,727 parent-child links derived from the Old Testament (Tanakh) and New Testament.

 Method: The code treats the "Parent" list as an adjacency matrix.
 By repeatedly multiplying this matrix by itself (iterative tensor contraction), it ripples through the generations to find the "transitive closure".